analysiscenter/pydens/README.md

 ```

 Note that we defined the architecture of the neural network by supplying `layout`, `activation` and `units` parameters.
 Here `layout` configures the sequence of layers: `fa fa fa f` stands for `f`ully connected architecture with four layers and three `a`ctivations.
 In its turn, `units` and `activation` cotrol the number of units in dense layers and activation-function.
 When defining neural network this way use [`ConvBlock`](https://analysiscenter.github.io/batchflow/api/batchflow.models.torch.layers.html?highlight=baseconvblock#batchflow.models.torch.layers.BaseConvBlock) from [`BatchFlow`](https://github.com/analysiscenter/batchflow).
-Check out its capabilities to understand more: say, making a network with attention and skip connections.

 It's time to run the optimization procedure